Skip to content

 The Recycler

-Reuse your existing Shelly EM or Shelly 3EM to build a router!
+Reuse your existing Shelly EM or Shelly 3EM to build a router with:

 The Minimalist